A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: A composite GBII regression and statistical inference

 \subsection{Constrained maximum likelihood estimation method}

 In this section, we will show how to perform the constrained maximum likelihood (CML) estimation method to obtain the values of the parameter vector $\bm{\beta}$ and $\bm{\alpha}$.
-Given a data set $\bm{y}=(y_1,...,y_n)$, the log-likelihood function of the proposed composite GBII regression is given by
+Given a data set $\bm{y}=(y_1,...,y_n)$, the log-likelihood function of the proposed composite GBII regression is given by {{ }}

-Note that CML estimation can be accomplished relatively easily subjected to $p_1\nu_1>1$ and $p_2\nu_2>1$ by solving the following nonlinear programming problem:
+{The proposed CML estimation can be accomplished relatively easily subjected to $\delta_1>1$ and $\delta_2>1$ by solving the following nonlinear programming problem:}

-where $k$ is the number of covaraites, $\epsilon_1$ and $\epsilon_2$ denote the small enough values with positive support, e.g, $\epsilon_1=\epsilon_2=10e^{-6}$.
-The values of the parameter vector $\bm{\beta}$ and $\bm{\alpha}$ can be obtained using augmented Lagrange multiplier method ( see e.g. \cite{nocedal2006numerical}) which is a class of algorithms for constrained nonlinear optimization that enjoy favorable theoretical properties for finding local solutions from arbitrary starting points.
-Thus, the objective function for the inequality constrained problem \eqref{eq: constrains-1}-\eqref{eq: constrains-2} is given by
+where $k$ is the number of covaraites, $\epsilon_1$ and $\epsilon_2$ denote the small enough values with positive support, e.g, $\epsilon_1=\epsilon_2=1.0e^{-6}$.
+The values of the parameter vector $\bm{\beta}$ and $\bm{\alpha}$ can be obtained using augmented Lagrange multiplier method (see e.g. \cite{nocedal2006numerical}) which is a class of algorithms for constrained nonlinear optimization that enjoy favorable theoretical properties for finding local solutions from arbitrary starting points.
+Thus, the objective function for the inequality constrained problem \eqref{eq: constrains-0} is given by

 where $\bm{\lambda}=(\lambda_1, \lambda_2)\in \mathbb{R}_{+}^{2}$ are the Lagrange multipliers and $\rho>0$ is a penalty parameter.
 Algorithm \ref{alg:ALMGB} gives the details of the augmented Lagrange multiplier method for CML estimation.
 The gradients of the log-likelihood function $\ell(\bm{\beta}, \bm{\alpha};\bm{y})$ are needed in this step, which are given in Appendix \ref{app:Gradients}.
-The asymptotic variance-covariance matrix can be computed as the inverse of the observed Fisher information matrix, which can be obtained using the second-order derivatives of the log-likelihood function $\ell(\bm{\beta}, \bm{\alpha};\bm{y})$.
-The estimation results are obtained using sequential quadratic programming (SQP) optimization via function \texttt{solnp} as part of the package \textbf{Rsolnp} in R software.
+The asymptotic variance-covariance matrix can be computed as the inverse of the observed Fisher information matrix, which can be obtained using the second-order derivatives of the log-likelihood function $\ell(\bm{\beta}, \bm{\alpha};\bm{y})$. {The standard errors for the shape parameters $p_1, p_2, \nu_1, \nu_2, \tau_1, \tau_2$ can be obtained by the delta method \citep{oehlert1992note}.} The estimation results are obtained using constrained optimization by sequential quadratic programming (SQP) optimization numerical optimization via function \texttt{solnp} as part of the package \textbf{Rsolnp} in R software.
 For additional information regarding this optimization procedure, we refer the reader to \cite{ye1987interior} and \cite{gill2005snopt}.